Kinds-of-Intelligence-CFI/explain-llm-ngram-shap/README.md

-# explain-llm-ngram-shap
+# Explain LLM with n-grams and SHAP
 Library to explain the performance of various LLM models on cognitive tasks using ngram models and SHAP values.